Kentik Proxy Agent

 Note: If the internal flag is not included then the -my_network argument is required.

-• -my_network: The "internal" prefixes on which to perform IP-to-hostname resolution.
+• -my_network: The "internal" prefixes for IP-to-hostname resolution.
 The IPs to use may be specified as one of the following:

 - prefixes: A comma-separated list of IP prefixes.